 That’s the protagonist introducing herself, not Bhagat.
 Wouldn’t blame you if he had you fooled as well.
 Oh, yes, this book is from a woman’s perspective.

-The plot, oh, the paper thin plot which make Baahubali 2 seem like the epic it was meant to be!
+The plot, oh, the paper thin plot which makes Baahubali 2 seem like the epic it was meant to be!
 To the uninitiated, Radhika Mehta, Punjabi, wheatish, VP at Goldman Sachs (in that order) is getting married at Goa.
 Chaos ensues when her ex(es) drop by uninvited, with proposals of their own.
 If the premise seems similar, it is because it is.
 Especially if you’ve watched Bang Baaja Baaraat, the web series.
 Or have read A Suitable Boy (how it pains me to mention it here.)
 Everything from the exes to the choreographed sangeet reeks of them.
-Bhagat being the pioneer he is, could have just oversaw the first conglomeration of a book adapted from a web series and a deconstruction of a book(s?).
+Bhagat being the pioneer he is, could have just overseen the first conglomeration of a book adapted from a web series and a deconstruction of a book(s?).

 Coming to the writing, or rather the lack of it.
 It takes some audaciousness to pass off a Bollywood movie script as a book, time and again.
-He’s probably already cast Arjun Kapoor to play the titular character already.
+He’s probably cast Arjun Kapoor to play the titular character already.
 But then again, the guy calls the sections of his books “Acts”, a la Shakespeare.
 He’s even coined an “Et tu Brute?” rivalling phrase in “Keep control”.
 You know you’ve created something truly special, when the best quotes from your book are the lines of a song by Passenger.
 While we’re at songs, their increasing mentions and irrelevance to the plot in Bhagat’s novels only point to two things:

 - He’s written a full blown movie scene.
 Some copyright issues.
 But nothing that can’t be handled.